SajjadNobody/PhoneBook/README.md

   2. Full Repository Pattern example
   3. DTO Example
   4. JWT Athentication
-  5. Custom Swagger like have lock icon on Controllers API and more ......
+  5. Custom Swagger, like have lock icon on Controllers API and more ......

 You all free to use this project! pls share with your friends!
 And Don't forget to send comment :-)